Zod-/jsVideoUrlParser/README.md

   provider: 'dailymotion' }
 ```

-Any url but the id parameter will be saved in the params object
+Any url parameters expect for the id will be saved in the params object

 ```javascript
 > urlParser.parse('https://www.youtube.com/watch?v=6xLcSTDeB7A&index=25&list=PL46F0A159EC02DF82&t=1m40')